 ADV6325 Advertising and Social Media (3 credit hours)

 The course teaches students to conceptualize, create, polish, and place effective advertisement executions in social media.
 Within the social media curriculum, this is the class that will allow students to flex their creative muscles.
-Students will learn how to concept an ad campaign, as well as learn a basic understanding of how Photoshop works.
-Thus furthering their ability to sell products through social channels, and sell themselves to companies.
+Students will learn how to create assets using Adobe Spark, Canva and Adobe Photoshop.
+Students will learn to develop strong visual ad campaigns on social media.